-A couple of weeks ago one of my Creative Explorers shared with us a video demonstrating how to make alcohol inks and after finally finding some time to watch the video I thought I’d give it a try.
+A couple of weeks ago one of my readers shared with us a video demonstrating how to make alcohol inks and after finally finding some time to watch the video I thought I’d give it a try.

 Alcohol inks are used to add color to the surface of your projects and I like to use them for adding subtle shading effects.
 They can be quite expensive to buy but this video demonstrates how to make your own alcohol inks using cheap felt tipped markers and rubbing alcohol.